-Community resources are available to support persons with stroke and their families/caregivers after discharge home from either an acute care or rehabilitation facility.
+Community programs and services are available to support persons with stroke and their families/caregivers after discharge home from either an acute care or rehabilitation facility.
 Access to these resources can be initiated by the referring hospital, primary care physician, or persons with stroke and their families/caregivers.
 As there may be a cost associated with these services, it is recommended to inquire about these additional costs that may not be covered by the Ontario Health Insurance Plan (OHIP).

 Phone Line: 416-217-2077